rackerlabs/rackspace-how-to/content/general/change-account-company-name.md

 **Note:** Before completing the service transfer form, read the "Best practices for legal change forms" section of [Change account information](/how-to/change-account-information).

 1. Log in to the [Cloud Control Panel](https://login.rackspace.com/).
-2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
-3. In the upper-right corner of the Cloud Control Panel, click **Account > Docs and Forms**.
+2. In the upper-right corner of the control panel, click **Account > Docs and Forms**.
-4. Select the **Rackspace Account Change Forms** section.
+3. Select the **Rackspace Account Change Forms** section.
-5. In the **Transfer Ownership to a new Account owner** section, select one of the following options:
+4. In the **Transfer Ownership to a new Account owner** section, select one of the following options:

    - If you are a Fanatical Support for AWS customer, download the **Fanatical Support for AWS Service Transfer Form**.
    - All other customers, download the **Service Transfer Form**.

-6. Fill out the downloaded form and save the edited file on your local machine.
+5. Fill out the downloaded form and save the edited file on your local machine.
-7. In the Cloud Control Panel, select **Tickets** > **Create Ticket**.
+6. In the Cloud Control Panel, select **Tickets** > **Create Ticket**.
-8. In the category section, set **Type** to **Account** and **Account Update**.
+7. In the category section, set **Type** to **Account** and **Account Update**.
-9. Fill out the details for your ticket and attach your saved account change form to your ticket.
+8. Fill out the details for your ticket and attach your saved account change form to your ticket.

 Attach the form to a support ticket with **Company Name Change Request** in the subject line.